sandman-92/unittest-extension/README.md

 # unittest-extension
 extensions to the unittest python module

-These extensions allow the dynamic creation of unittest.TestCases in scrips.
+These extensions allow the dynamic creation of unittest.TestCases in scripts.
 The result class saves successful results.
 I have also added a NULL test function, this is useful for cases where you may need to see whatever data in the results, but a pass/fail unit test is not required.